ezodude/orra/README.md

 🦸 Instantly orchestrate multi-agent workflows as services with Orra.

-Orra's **Python SDK** and **Local Development Environment** enable agent-based service workflows with deployments, and [workflow enhancements](#workflow-enhancements-in-the-works).
+Orra's **Python SDK** and **Local Development Environment** enable agent service-based workflows with deployments, and [workflow enhancements](#workflow-enhancements-in-the-works).
 This makes multi-agent orchestrations work seamlessly in production.

 ## Why Orra?

-You've got a good agent workflow up and running.
-But you want to run it with a smaller LLM model for cost savings.
+You've got a base agent workflow up and running.
+But you want to ship it with a smaller LLM model for cost savings.
 Or, you want to ensure the quality of the outputs.
 Or, maybe you want to hit the ground running by plugging in some pre-built agents straight away.